 Insurance companies generally categorize COPD into four classes.
 Working with agents who specialize in COPD underwriting improves your chances of approval and competitive rates.

-• Mild COPD: Minimal cough, slight shortness of breath with moderate exertion, near-normal pulmonary function (FEV1 60–80%), normal X-ray, non-smoker, no treatment.
+- Mild COPD: Minimal cough, slight shortness of breath with moderate activity, near-normal pulmonary function (FEV1 60–80%), normal X-ray, non-smoker, no treatment.
 Typically rated Standard Table 2.

-• Moderate COPD: Increased cough and shortness of breath with moderate exertion, reduced lung function (FEV1 50–59%), X-ray abnormalities, possible medications.
-May receive Standard Table 4 or higher; some applicants declined.
+- Moderate COPD: Increased cough and shortness of breath with moderate exertion, reduced lung function (FEV1 50–59%), X-ray abnormalities, possible medications.
+May receive Standard Table 4 or higher; some applicants may be declined.

-• Extreme COPD: Severe limitations, oxygen use, FEV1 below 40%.
-Usually no-exam graded whole life insurance.
+- Extreme COPD: Severe limitations, oxygen use, FEV1 below 40%.
+Usually only eligible for no-exam graded whole life insurance.
 Full immediate coverage is rare; final expense policies may be the best alternative.

 Key Health Questions for COPD Applicants